 Sussex County is the northern most county in the State of New Jersey.
-It is bordered to the north by New York State, to the south by Warren and Morris Counties, to the east by Passaic County and to the west by the Delaware River and Pennsylvania.
-Historically, the County has been a scenic, rural county with small municipalities, plenty of open space, and agriculture.
+It is bordered to the north by New York State, to the south by Warren and Morris Counties, to the east by Passaic County and to the west by the Delaware River and the Commonwealth of Pennsylvania.
+Historically, Sussex County has been a scenic, rural county with small municipalities, plenty of open space, and agriculture.
+Figure 4-1 illustrates Sussex County, its municipalities, and the surrounding jurisdictions.